 What does SCFNZ do?

-SCFNZ, as a Certifying & Affiliate Support Centre for the WHO Collaborating Centre on Community Safety Promotion accredits communities using the international criteria.
+SCFNZ, as a International Safe Community Support Centre for the WHO Collaborating Centre on Community Safety Promotion accredits communities using the international criteria.

 SCFNZ has worked successfully with communities throughout New Zealand, Australia and Asia promoting and supporting the development of Safe Communities in diverse geographic and socio-economic contexts.

 SCFNZ develops collaborative relationships with government agencies, Territorial Local Authorities (Councils), organisations and businesses to influence significant changes in key areas of community safety including: safer public places, road safety, crime prevention, falls prevention, alcohol misuse, safety in the workplace, water safety, safety in the home and safety by design.